 BEHIND THE SCENES OF ANURADHA THAKUR’S LATEST COMMISSIONED PAINTING

 How does an artist translate the concept for a custom painting into a tangible work of art?
 What is that same process of commissioning artwork like for the client?
-I recently wrapped up one of the most challenging and satisfying commissions, a large-scale painting by contemporary Indian artist Anuradha Thakur for a new client here in the Bay Area, and I wanted to share the behind-the-scenes steps and considerations of the process.
+I recently wrapped up one of the most challenging and satisfying commissions, a large-scale painting by contemporary Indian artist Anuradha Thakur for a new client here in the Bay Area, and I wanted to share the behind-the-scenes steps of the process.

 First, I wanted to learn the client’s artistic taste and get a feel for not only what she liked — themes, colors, motifs — but also what she didn’t like.
 She was not only new to Laasya but also fairly new to collecting art, and this was her first commissioned piece.
 She was understandably nervous, as she didn’t know what to expect from the process.
 After looking at some of Anuradha’s existing paintings and discussing the client’s favorite elements of each, I asked her to describe her vision.
 The painting would be hung in a prominent place in her home, on a dining room wall visible from the entrance, so she wanted a high-impact work of art that would instantly delight visitors.
 She explained that her ideal scene would feature women dancing in union, each adorned in ornate jewelry and full of joy, like when a peacock dances in the first rain.

 Once the client and I finished hammering out some of the remaining details like the exact size of the canvas, I called Anuradha to give her the brief.
 When I am explaining a client’s idea and specifications for a commission, I always want the artist to feel excited about making this idea their own, and at the same time I need them to truly understand the client’s needs.
 Understanding the client is important in creating fine art commissions, but understanding the artist’s creative process is also important — understanding both sides is invaluable as a gallerist.